Skip to Content

 Best time to visit Riviera Maya

-Know that the weather will be hot and tropical – but that’s why you’re going, right?
+Just know that the weather will be hot and tropical – but that’s why you’re going, right?

 Transportation

-How to get to Riviera Maya:
+How to get to Riviera Maya

 Flights to the Riviera Maya arrive at Cancun International Airport.

-How to get around the Riviera Maya:
+How to get around the Riviera Maya

 Small mini-vans called colectivos zip along Highway 307 between Cancun and Tulum all day long.